Frequently Asked Questions

 A: Anyone can become a volunteer after undergoing a background check and training.
 Volunteers can choose the types of services they would like to provide and how often.

-A: In addition to the membership dues, donations, grants, and fund raising provide the financial support.
+A: In addition to the membership dues, donations, grants, and fundraising provide financial support.

 Independent Seniors Network